 Our Legal & Policy Team is working in states around the country to abolish life without parole and other extreme sentences for children.
 We depend on people like you to mobilize support and bring about change at the state level.
 To learn more about our efforts and where you can help, contact Preston Shipp at firstname.lastname@example.org.

 We host virtual events to give our community the space to convene and connect.
-To learn more, contact Christina Oliver at firstname.lastname@example.org.
+You can explore upcoming and past events on our events page, and to learn more, contact Christina Oliver at email@example.com.

 - Increase our visibility and stay informed